DCFApixels/KeyTea/README.md

 ## ❓ How does it work?

 <p align="justify">
-In short, passwords are generated based on a master password that the user must create and remember.
-From the combination of the master password and the website's name, a unique password for that site is generated.
-Since the same pair of master password and website name always generates the same result, there is no need to save the generated passwords.
-The generation process uses a cryptographically secure hash function, meaning that the final password cannot be converted back into the master password.
+In short, Password Tea derives passwords instead of storing them.
+A unique password for each site is generated from the master password and the site's name.
+The same inputs always produce the same result, so generated passwords do not need to be saved.
+SHA3-512 is used for hashing, after which the app's deterministic algorithm maps the result to the configured character sets.
+The generated password cannot be directly converted back into the master password, although a weak master password may still be guessed by brute force.
 </p>